NOC moving soccer program to Enid campus

-The move will be completed in time for the new NOC Enid Jets soccer program to start in August with the fall 2023 season, as part of National Junior College Athletic Association (NJCAA) Region 2 athletics.
+The move will be completed in time for the new NOC Enid Jets soccer program to start in August with the fall 2023 season, as part of National Junior College Athletic Association Region 2.
 The program will continue under the leadership of head men’s and women’s soccer coach Michael Duroy, who just completed his 26th year at NOC.

 Advance Soccer Complex at Garland and Rupe is completing work on the $12 million complex that will be the new home for NOC soccer.